nephio-project/porch/docs/content/en/docs/1_overview/_index.md

   Porch is a Kubernetes extension apiserver for managing the lifecycle of KRM configuration packages in Git and OCI repositories.
 It provides a Kubernetes-native API for package operations, enabling GitOps workflows with approval gates, automation, and collaboration.
 ---

-This page is an overview of Porch.

 Porch (Package Orchestration Server) was originally developed in the [kpt project](https://github.com/kptdev/kpt) and donated to [Nephio](https://nephio.org) in December 2023.
-The name "Porch" is short for "Package Orchestration."
+The name "Porch" is short for "Package ORCHestration."

 ## Why you need Porch and what it can do

 Managing configuration packages across multiple repositories and teams is challenging.
-You need to clone repositories, edit YAML files, run kpt functions, handle merge conflicts, and push changes - all while maintaining consistency, applying governance policies, and coordinating with GitOps deployment tools.
+You need to clone repositories, edit YAML files, run KRM functions, handle merge conflicts, and push changes - all while maintaining consistency, applying governance policies, and coordinating with GitOps deployment tools.

 What if you could manage packages through a Kubernetes API instead?
 That's where Porch comes in.

-Porch provides you with a Kubernetes-native way to manage KRM configuration packages.
-It handles the Git/OCI operations, applies transformations through kpt functions, enforces approval workflows, and keeps everything synchronized - all through standard Kubernetes resources.
+Porch provides you with a Kubernetes-native way to manage [KRM configuration packages](https://kpt.dev/book/03-packages/).
+It handles the Git/OCI operations, applies transformations through [KRM functions](https://kpt.dev/book/04-using-functions/), enforces approval workflows, and keeps everything synchronized - all through standard Kubernetes resources.

 Porch provides you with:

 * **Kubernetes-native package management**
   Manage packages through Kubernetes resources (PackageRevision, Repository) instead of direct Git operations.
-Use kubectl, client-go, or any Kubernetes tooling.
+Use kubectl, client-go, or any Kubernetes tooling, or Porch's `porchctl` CLI utility.

 * **Approval workflows**
   Packages move through lifecycle stages (Draft → Proposed → Published) with explicit approval gates.
 Prevent accidental publication of unreviewed changes.